ga4gh/data-repository-service-schemas/CONTRIBUTING.md

 5) We merge or discard depending on the vote/veto by the date we set when the PR was shared with the group

+The named key voting implementors are:
+- @ddietterich from Verily Data Repo
+- @sarpera from Seven Bridges Genomics
+- @delagoya from Illumina

 Syntax Style and Conventions
 ============================